GMLC-TDC/HELICS/docs/developer-guide/continuous-integration.md

 Azure pipelines is currently running the majority of CI tests.

-The main tests for pull requests and pushes targeting the main and develop branches are:
+The main tests for pull requests and pushes targeting the main branch are:

 - Default Ubuntu 20.04 build and test using GCC with MPI and encryption support enabled
 - GCC 8 build and test running on Linux with MPI and encryption support enabled